j19sch/j19sch.github.io/posts/2024/20241228-your-default-response-should-be-a-safe-one.md

 # Git status all the things {.small}
-One of my defaults is to do `git status` as basically every other `git` command.
+One of my defaults is to do `git status` as basically every other *git* command.
 Even though I have my command-line set up so that it tells me what branch I'm on and what state that branch is in.
-I just like to check what exactly `git` thinks the status of my changes is.
+I just like to check what exactly *git* thinks the status of my changes is.

-So a normal set of git actions for me is:
+So a normal set of *git* actions for me is:

 - `git status`
 - `git add .`
 - `git status`
 - `git commit`
-- `git status` (and/or `git log`)
+- `git status`
 - `git push`

 And when I see something that surprises me, I will `git diff` or `git log` to dig one level deeper.